derekmeduri/note-taker/README.md

     ## Installation

-    node.js and expressjs are needed to run this app.
+    node.js, expressjs, util, and uuid are needed to run this app. use the function npm i to ensure all packages are installed before using.

     ## Usage